svartbergtroll/usbturret/README.md

 ## Didn't you mention some Arduino stuff ?
 Actually yes !
-You also have to compile the software designed for the arduino and burn it onto the chip.
+You also have to compile the software designed for the arduino and burn it onto the chip (not with these matches! put them down right now !)
 To do that just go in the Arduino/ folder and run

     make